 A divorce can be a difficult situation emotionally, and it is easy to feel a lot of pressure, fear, and even become overwhelmed – after all, there is so much at stake.
 Your future, your children, and your assets are all on the line.
 If your marriage is not salvageable and divorce is the only option, you need an attorney who can act as your ally and guide you through this process.

 It can be hard to keep a clear mind and think objectively while trying to handle your ex’s demands and threats.
-Your attorney can handle all communication with your ex on your behalf.
-In addition, your attorney takes care of all formalities, from filing the appropriate forms to appearing with you in court.
-Your attorney has likely handled many similar cases in the past, and can apply what he or she learned to protect your best interests and that of your children during the divorce process.
+Your attorney can handle all communication with your ex’s attorney, removing the need to deal with your ex-spouse.
+In addition, your attorney handles all of the litigation, from drafting and filing all of your pleadings to defending you in court.
+Your attorney has likely handled many similar cases in the past, and will use all that he or she learned to protect your best interests and that of your children during the divorce process.